VIJAYSHARRY/content-ops-starter/content/pages/index.md

       text: Generic Section With A Form
       color: text-dark
       type: TitleBlock
-    subtitle: Section with a form subtitle
+    subtitle: Let’s get in touch
     text: >+

       Have a question, a business inquiry, or just want to say hello?
 We’re here